amlane/todoapp/README.md

 ## First steps

 - [x] Create Database design
+- [ ] Create environment and add dependencies
 - [ ] Create basic server with migration
 - [ ] Add authentication and tables for user
 - [ ] Add table for tasks/to dos